 Generally speaking, all seniors & many adult expats will benefit from these screenings and tests on a regular basis:

 Being pregnant as an expat is exciting and overwhelming.
 The best way to take care of yourself and your baby is to get preventive healthcare tests and prenatal care:

-- Follow routine tests such as blood and urine test; Certain medical tests during pregnancy will reduce your risks for any potential diseases;
+- Follow routine tests such as blood and urine tests.
+Certain medical tests during pregnancy will reduce your risks for any potential diseases

 - Make sure you check in with your doctor often when you become pregnant.
 Advise your MD if you will be living abroad in a country where there is limited healthcare or more exposure to health risks such as infections, viruses or other hazards such as the Zika Virus.

 Preventive Healthcare for Expat Children